 —Uchara, A. "The Nature of American Student Reentry Adjustment and Perception of the Sojourn Experience."
 International Journal of Intercultural Relations.
 1986, p.
 415-438.

 Your flight home doesn’t have to be the end of your involvement with WMU Study Abroad!
 Volunteering with our office provides the opportunity for you to help encourage others to study abroad, to practice articulating what you have learned through your study abroad, and gain volunteer hours.
-Volunteer activities can include: classroom presentations, information sessions at the flagpoles, Bronco Bash and the Study Abroad Fair.
+Volunteer activities can include: classroom presentations, information sessions, Bronco Bash and the Study Abroad promotional events.

 Tell everyone!
 There is nothing more powerful than encouraging people in your life to study abroad through your own experiences.
 Talk about study abroad with your professors, friends, and family!
 The more others learn about your experience, the more they start to envision it as a possibility for themselves.